Singhprajjawal/AllSqlQueries/README.md

 # SqlQueries
-Performed all basic to advance sql queries
+Performed all basic to advance sql queries and Window functions